-Progress meeting VOA-MN Standards is monitored and communicated to schools annually through the school Formal Site Visit Reports and three VOA-MN Charter School Network Reports (academic, finance, governance).
+Progress meeting VOA-MN Standards is monitored and communicated to schools annually through the school Formal Site Visit Reports and three VOA-MN Charter School Network Reports (academic, finance, governance) and the school specific Annual Scorecards.
 Renewal contract length is based on an average of school's performance over the term of the contract.
 Renewal decisions for a three-year or five-year contract term will be based on two and four fiscal years of data respectively.